KirthikaChinnaswamy/Heroku/README.md

  This folder contains the test data in json format

 ****

-**Video Recording**

-Available in the following path -> https://github.com/KirthikaChinnaswamy/Heroku/blob/main/VideoRecording_APIAutomation.mov.zip

-****

 **Scenarios Automated**

-Automated Services API from Best Buy covering below scenarios -
+Automated Services API from Heroku covering below scenarios -
 - Hit url and verify response
 - Pass ID and verify name in response and vice versa
 - Verified Get, Put, Patch, Post and Delete api's